vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 as ' Anantaphala'.
 Andolaka-mahotsava-in Vasanta ; Bhav U. 133.
 24. Andolanavrata-on Cai. śu.
 3; worship of Pārvati and Śiva

 ( images ) and swinging them in a dolā; HV II.
 745-748, SmK.
-90–91, PC 85; HV prescribes Rg.
+90–91, PC 85; HV prescribes R̥g.
 X. 81.
 3 (Viśvatas

 caksur-uta ) as the mantra.
 Amardakiưrata-On 12th śu. of any month, specially of Phā.;

 Āmardaki = Dhātri (myrobalan); one year; 12th with various nakṣatras is given various names e. g.
-Vijaya (with Sravaṇa), Jayanti (with Rohiṇi), Papanasani (with Pusya); fast on this last is equal to one thousand Ekādaśīs; one
+Vijaya (with Sravaṇa), Jayanti (with Rohiṇi), Papanasani (with Puṣya); fast on this last is equal to one thousand Ekādaśīs; one

 List of vratas